AlexArcPy/intern-wiki/Configuring-Intern.md

 <tr>
 <th scope="row"><code>excludeInstrumentation</code><br>(none)</th>
 <td>A regular expression that matches the path-part of URLs (starting from the end of <code>proxyUrl</code>, excluding any trailing slash) that should not be instrumented during testing.
 Use this to exclude dependencies from being reported in your code coverage results.
-(Test Stack code—that is, anything that loads from <code>{{proxyUrl}}/__teststack/</code>—is always excluded from code coverage results.)<br>
+(Intern code—that is, anything that loads from <code>{{proxyUrl}}/__intern/</code>—is always excluded from code coverage results.)<br>
 <br>As an example, <code>excludeInstrumentation: /^(?:dojo|jquery|sencha)\//</code> would prevent any code in the <code>dojo</code>, <code>jquery</code>, and <code>sencha</code> packages from being included in code coverage analysis.</td>
 </tr>

 <tr>
 <th scope="row"><code>functionalSuites</code><br>(empty array)</th>
-<td>An array of module IDs corresponding to individual functional test suites that you want to execute when running Test Stack.
+<td>An array of module IDs corresponding to individual functional test suites that you want to execute when running Intern.
 Functional tests are different from unit tests because they are executed on the server, not the client, so are only available when using <code>runner.js</code>.</td>
 </tr>

 <tr>
-<th scope="row"><code>loader</code><br><pre><code>{ baseUrl: teststackDir + '/..',
+<th scope="row"><code>loader</code><br><pre><code>{ baseUrl: internDir + '/..',
   packages: [
-    { name: 'teststack',
-      location: teststackDir },
-    { name: 'dojo-ts',
+    { name: 'intern',
-      location: teststackDir + '/dojo' }
+      location: internDir }
+  ],
+  map: { intern: {
+    dojo: 'intern/dojo'
+  } }
-  ] }</code></pre></th>
+}</code></pre></th>
 <td>Configuration options for the AMD module loader.
 Any <a href="https://github.com/amdjs/amdjs-api/wiki/Common-Config">AMD configuration options</a> supported by the Dojo loader can be used here.
-Modifying <code>baseUrl</code> may break Test Stack.
+Modifying <code>baseUrl</code> may break Intern.
 If you are testing an AMD application and need to use stub modules for testing, the <code>map</code> configuration option is the correct way to do this.</td>
 </tr>

 <tr>